At UMBC 20% of our energy comes from renewable clean energy, and we actively pursue opportunities to upgrades that reduce energy consumption.

 2. Let it rest: Setting our computer, laptop, printer, copier, fax, and any other electronics to sleep/hibernate after idle for a few minutes.
 Or using a plug in adapter that can automatically cut power at pre-set times.
 Learn How!

 3. Dial Down: Following the heating and cooling guidelines to reduce energy loss!
 Temperatures are to be set to 70oF (winter) and 76oF (summer).
 Deviations lower than 68oF and higher than 78oF should be reported to work control 410-455-2550.
-Bringing space heaters is not permitted (fire hazard) and shutting windows and doors when heating or cooling is in effect.
+Bringing space heaters is not permitted (fire hazard).
+Keep windows and doors shut when heating or cooling is in effect.
 Learn more!

 Flip off the lights